kel-z/kelvin.zhao.io/README.md

 # kelvin.zhao.io
-Built using React and Tailwind.
+Built using Next.js and Tailwind CSS.